 Health Careers Advancement Project (HCAP)

 HCAP provides free short-term job related training and job search assistance to individuals interested in a career in healthcare.
-Training opportunities take place at Gateway Community College, New Haven, Middlesex Community College, Middletown, Yale New Haven Hospital, Code One Training Solutions, City of Milford Employment & Training, CT Training & Consulting Institute, or Harborview School of Phlebotomy, LLC.
+Training opportunities take place at Gateway Community College, New Haven, Middlesex Community College, Middletown, Yale New Haven Hospital, Code One Training Solutions, City of Milford Employment & Training, CT Training & Consulting Institute, Harborview School of Phlebotomy, LLC, or Wallingford Adult Education.

 Employers may receive grants to provide on-the-job training when hiring participants.

 - Meet income guidelines or be receiving Temporary Family Aid